uviclibraries/woodblock-design/vectorizing-design.md

 5. Flip the image horizontally.
 Your image must be mirrored so that when you stamp it, it comes out the right orientation!

+## Adding a Cutting Guide

+1. In order to make sure the laser cutter cuts your piece as the correct size, we need to create a guideline for it.
+You can pick any shape you want, but typically squares or circles work best depending on your design.

+2. Select the "Rectangle Tool" and left click and drag on your canvas to make a rectangle or square that fits your design in it.

 # Exporting your Image

+1. First, make sure your image is centered on your canvas and double check that you are happy with the image size as we did in the importing step.

+2. Go to "File", then "Export".
+An exporting window will pop up on the right hand side.

+3. Select the "Folder" icon above "Export" to choose a save location in your files.

+4. Next choose, your file type.
+Pick "Inkscape SVG".
+This means Scaleable Vector Graphic and this is the image format